laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 ###  The greedy algorithm (cont.) <a id='greedy'></a>

 At the end of last lecture, we had proved the following theorem.
+Recall that a repeat is a subsequence of the genome that appears in multiple places.
+A repeat is also maximal in the sense that it cannot be extended and still be a repeat.

 **Theorem.** Let a set of reads from a genome fully cover the genome.
 Moreover, suppose each repeat in the genome is _bridged_ by at least one read.
 In other words, there